 To the left, the idea of achievement is a social construct that perpetuates whiteness.
 In a paper entitled The Sociopolitical Turn in Mathematics Education, Rochelle Gutiérrez argues that merit and achievement are myths.
 The idea of merit itself simply means that people achieve based on their own individual efforts and that we are all equally capable of pursuing our own ambitions.
 Are we all equally capable of achieving the same things?
 Of course not, however, we live in a country where equality of opportunity means we can pursue whatever endeavor we wish, and our successes and failure are our own responsibility.
 While this is an obvious truth to people on the right, it is a truth rejected by Critical Race Scholars because they have this sycophantic idea that minorities need their help to achieve anything at all.
 Just because they reject American notions of equality of opportunity and equality under the law in favor of their Marxist view, doesn’t mean those notions don’t exist.

-As noted earlier, Brock Chisholm, in a speech before the World Health Organization, claimed that the Western worldview was an impediment to real human freedom and that psychology should be used in the public schools to eradicate what he, and many on the left consider being traditional morality.
+As noted earlier, Brock Chisholm, in a speech before the World Health Organization, claimed that the Western worldview was an impediment to real human freedom and that psychology should be used in public schools to eradicate what he, and many on the left consider to be traditional morality.
 Individualism and “meritocracy” would certainly be considered major tenets in western philosophy.
 To understand the relationship between psychology and Critical Race Theory, or the criticisms against merit-based achievements, you must understand that psychology, in essence, replaced God.
 Behaviorist B.F.
 Skinner explained it by breaking down studies of human behavior into two categories.
 The pre-scientific view and the scientific view.

 Before the application of psychology to the study of behavior, men were viewed as free, autonomous beings, who were largely responsible for their own successes or failures.
 We have free will, which carries with it the implication of assuming responsibility for our choices.
 Skinner argues that the scientific view, in the pursuit of understanding human motivation, posits the notion that men do not have free will, and the behaviors, achievements, successes, and failures are not due to their own willful actions, but to a “genetic endowment traceable to the evolutionary history of the species and the environmental circumstances to which as an individual, he has been exposed” (p.
 101).
 Skinner argues that neither of these views can be proven beyond any doubt but that the latter when trying to understand behavior, should be applied because it allows for a more scientific approach to the study and control of behavior.